TCDev69/Fortnite-External/README.md

 ### 📁 〢Setup

-- It works the same way as the Valorant External, which requires you to `Create your own drivers.`
+- External both, you have to create it yourself. `CREATE DRIVER`
+- Kernel driver only
-- Drivers available are Kernel only, Ask me other Question [Discord Server](https://discord.gg/MBTkVcJefp)
+- Ask me other Question [Discord Server](https://discord.gg/MBTkVcJefp)

-### 📮 〢 Driver
-- The only available driver is Kernel because it doesn't support EFI.
-- This is the free version.
-Use at your own risk.
+- Use it at your own risk.

-- Scroll down the message if you need help
+## Kernel

+- Currently it only supports only kennel

+---

-### Feature List
+## Feature

 ### Aimbot
 - Head , Body , etc